yeslogic/prince-docs/docs/javascript.md

 The properties of a *box* can be queried with the [`BoxInfo()`](js-support.md#window.BoxInfo) method.

-Since the box tracking API is available only *after* the `complete` event, it cannot be used to modify the document (see [JavaScript in Printed Media](javascript.md#javascript-in-printed-media)).

-However, see [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution) for making use of its output.
+The `marginTop`, `marginRight`, `marginBottom` and `marginLeft` properties return the *used* values for margins.
+This can be useful in cases of elements that are being floated to the top or to the bottom of a column, to determine whether the alternative margin will be applied (see [Margins of Page and Column Floats](styling.md#margins-of-page-and-column-floats)).

+When elements are snapped to the nearest column or page end (see [Page and Column Floats](styling.md#page-and-column-floats)), the `floatPosition` property tells us whether the element snapped to the top, or to the bottom - please note that it needs to be checked not on the element itself, but on the anonymous (non-element) *parent* box that gets created to contain all the floats at the top or bottom of a page or column (in just the same fashion as the footnotes area contains all the footnotes).

+See also [our nifty script](cookbook.md#how-and-where-is-my-box) to return the position and dimension of the margin box, the border box, the padding box and the content box of an element.

 Two further sample applications of the box tracking API can be seen in the [Changebars](//www.princexml.com/forum/topic/3516/changebars) example, and in [Detecting Overflow](//www.princexml.com/forum/topic/3603/detecting-overflow).

 ### Unsupported DOM Properties